SidTheKid-dotcom/oasis-deploy-test/README.md

 # Frontend Development Repo Of oasissocial.in

 Oasis is a social media platform of PICT students, for PICT students, by PICT students.
-It was created with the intention of being a vault which stores the history of PICT in the form of events, memes, random funny momnets across the years.
+It was created with the intention of being a vault which stores the history of PICT in the form of events, memes, random funny moments across the years.
 Any freshers joining the college can simply look at a PICT based community and see what the college is all about.
 This will help them make better decisions about what to do and explore in their 4 years of engineering life at PICT.

 Checkout the official website: [oasissocial.in](https://oasissocial.in)